The Differences Between Hook-Up Sex, Marital Sex, and Making Love

 First, some clarification about what I mean by each term.
-"Hook-Up Sex" refers to just plain f***ing; that is, a purely physical encounter.
-"Marital Sex" is the kind of sex life that most committed couples tend to have -- married or not, straight or gay.
-And "Making Love" is a different kind of experience that transcends both of the other two kinds.
+"Hook-up sex" refers to a purely physical encounter.
+"Marital sex" is the kind of sex life that most committed couples tend to have—married or not, straight or gay.
+And "making love" is a different kind of experience that transcends both of the other two kinds.

 He was like a character in Nobel laureate Doris Lessing's novel, The Four-Gated City, a man who had become a master of Tantric sex, but had devolved as a human being.
 He had no soul-to-soul connection with any of the women he drew into his serial sexual relationships.

 "Dr. LaBier," she said, "I read that women require an average of 14 minutes of sexual stimulation to reach orgasm.
 Maybe that's the problem—that Tom's just not a good lover."

 Julie and her husband had descended into what I call a "functional relationship."
 They didn't have sex much anymore, and when they did it was pretty uninspired.
 They remained committed to each other, though, and wanted to improve their sex life.
 Their sex life was an example of what most long-term couples experience, as research and surveys have documented.

 "Marital sex" reflects a higher plane than "hook-up" sex because it includes some degree of emotional connection and intimacy.
 At least it does at the beginning of the relationship.
 But what tends to happen is what this couple experienced: Their sex life became entangled with the conflicts and disagreements that had accumulated over the years.
 They brought all of that into the bedroom with them.